 Visiting Coyote Buttes North (The Wave)

 The suggested route to The Wave is a strenuous 6.4-mile round-trip hike in a wilderness area which requires visitors to cross challenging terrain and use way finding skills.
-Visitors are responsible for their own safety and should consider the physical abilities and fitness level of all group members when trip planning.
+You are responsible for your own safety and should consider the physical abilities and fitness level of all group members when trip planning.

 Forty-eight people or 12 groups (whichever comes first) each day are awarded permits through an online lottery four months in advance.